elpargo/whisper-windows-gui/README.md

 ### Option 1: Download Pre-built Executable

 1. Go to the [Releases](https://github.com/elpargo/whisper-windows-gui/releases) page
-2. Download the latest version of `whisper-cli.exe`
+2. Download the latest version of `whisper-gui.exe`
 3. Run the executable

 ### Option 2: Build from Source